 MST3K back in the day

-Back in the late 1980s, Hodgson, MST3K’s creator, teamed with producer Best Brains, Inc. to pilot the original concept as a locally-originated and hosted movie and comedy filler series to air on Minneapolis TV channel KTMA.
+Back in the late 1980s, Hodgson, the creator of Mystery Science Theater, teamed with producer Best Brains, Inc. to pilot the original concept as a locally-originated and hosted movie and comedy filler series to air on Minneapolis TV channel KTMA.

 For years, stretching back to late 1950s TV, Great Lakes and Midwest television stations cherished a longstanding tradition of filling otherwise unoccupied or un-contracted late-night and weekend air time with cheap, low budget movies.